-is a gallery for contemporary art that accommodates established national and international artists with work in various techniques.
+Art Gallery O-68 is a gallery for contemporary art that accommodates established national and international artists with work in various techniques.
 In addition, the gallery supports starting talented young artists.
-The gallery is for anyone who wants to be touched by art and advises people and companies about buying art and building collections

 Art should inspire, not decorate.

 “ONE HAS TO ACCEPT THE ART OF OUR DAY AS IT WAS A LIVING THING.”